 The American Cleft Palate-Craniofacial Association (ACPA) is celebrating its 75th Anniversary in 2018.
 ACPA has been focused on the pursuit of excellence in research and the delivery of team care to patients since 1943.
 Learn more about ACPA’s 75th Anniversary.

 Here’s to 75 more years of team care.

 Our friend Morgan Weintraub and ACPA Executive Director Wendy-Jo Toyama joined WBTV News on Morning Break in Charlotte, North Carolina yesterday.
 This was a great opportunity for ACPA to continue to talk about Wonder and how our work with patients and families helps to spread awareness.
 View the segment.

-The new ACPA Family Services will offer patient and family programs with continued growth in the future.
-Professionals and families will now be working more closely together to build cleft and craniofacial awareness and improve care.
-Read the press release here.
+On June 30, 2017, the Cleft Palate Foundation merged with the American Cleft Palate-Craniofacial Association (ACPA).
+ACPA Family Services offers patient and family programs with continued growth in the future.
+Professionals and families are now working more closely together to build cleft and craniofacial awareness and improve care.
+Read the press release.